nickmertin/project-boa/dev/boa-specification.md

 #### 2.1.2 Arguments

 - `name` - the name of the new directive, as a token.
-- `arg_types` - an array values describing the required types for the arguments; the values required here are described in section 4.2.2.
+- `arg_types` - an array of type specifications for the arguments; see section 3.1.2.

 #### 2.1.3 Result